-Gift Guide for Theatre-Lovers: The Ultimate, Last-Minute, Seriously Helpful Christmas CountdownDecember 14, 2012 - by Griffin Miller
+Gift Guide for Theatre-Lovers: The Ultimate, Last-Minute, Seriously Helpful Christmas CountdownDecember 14, 2012 - by Griffin Miller, Theatre Editor

 You’ve been bombarded by emails, Apps, and TV ads – not to mention fliers, newspapers, magazines and crafty friends (or non-crafty friends with crafty relatives).
 It’s down to the wire and still, you’re coming up dry for your coveted collection of friends who adore all things theatre.
 So to help your pedal-to-metal final lap around the holiday track, here are a handful of savvy solutions to your stage-struck shop-a-thon.
 Get ready to be a star gifter!

 Performance of the Century: 100 Years of Actors Equity Association and the Rise of American Theater - An intelligent, eclectic, century-spanning look at American actors, performances, issues and insights as seen through the kaleidoscope heritage of Actors Equity – the union whose members have defined and protected stage artists rights since 1913.